dlwjiang/blackjack_sample/README.md

 Other
 ----

-Spritesheets, CSS code, and background image provided by www.betable.com
+Spritesheets, CSS code, and background images provided by www.betable.com